-The CRA has expressed the opinion that gains (or losses) of mutual fund trusts resulting from transactions in commodities should generally be treated for purposes of the Tax Act as being derived from an adventure in the nature in trade, so that such transactions give rise to ordinary income rather than capital gains - although the treatment in each particular case remains a question of fact to be determined having regard to all the circumstances.
-In the view of Canadian counsel, the holding by the Trust of physical platinum and palladium bullion with no intention of disposing of such bullion except in specie on a redemption of units likely would not represent an adventure in the nature of trade so that a disposition, on a redemption of units, of physical platinum and palladium bullion that previously had been acquired with such intention would likely give rise to a capital gain (or capital loss) to the Trust.
-As the Manager intends for the Trust to be a long-term holder of physical platinum and palladium bullion and does not anticipate that the Trust will sell its physical platinum and palladium bullion (otherwise than where necessary to fund expenses of the Trust), the Manager anticipates that the Trust generally will treat gains (or losses) as a result of dispositions of physical platinum and palladium bullion as capital gains (or capital losses), although depending on the circumstances, the Trust may instead include (or deduct) the full amount of such gains or losses in computing its income.
-If the CRA were to assess or re-assess the Trust on the basis that gains realized on dispositions of physical platinum and palladium bullion were not on capital account, then the Trust could be required to pay Canadian income tax on such gains under Part I of the Tax Act to the extent such gains were not distributed to unitholders, which could reduce the NAV for all unitholders.
+The CRA has expressed the opinion that gains (or losses) of mutual fund trusts resulting from transactions in commodities should generally be treated for purposes of the Tax Act as being derived from an adventure in the nature in trade, so that such transactions give rise to ordinary income rather than capital gains although the treatment in each particular case remains a question of fact to be determined having regard to all the circumstances.
+In the view of Canadian counsel, the holding by the Trust of physical gold and silver bullion with no intention of disposing of such bullion except in specie on a redemption of units likely would not represent an adventure in the nature of trade so that a disposition, on a redemption of units, of physical gold and silver bullion that previously had been acquired with such intention would likely give rise to a capital gain (or capital loss) to the Trust.
+As the Manager intends for the Trust to be a long-term holder of physical gold and silver bullion and does not anticipate that the Trust will sell its physical gold and silver bullion (otherwise than where necessary to fund expenses of the Trust), the Manager anticipates that the Trust generally will treat gains (or losses) as a result of dispositions of physical gold and silver bullion as capital gains (or capital losses), although depending on the circumstances, the Trust may instead include (or deduct) the full amount of such gains or losses in computing its income.
+If the CRA were to assess or re-assess the Trust on the basis that gains realized on dispositions of physical gold and silver bullion were not on capital account, then the Trust could be required to pay Canadian income tax on such gains under

+Part I of the Tax Act to the extent such gains were not distributed to unitholders, which could reduce the NAV for all unitholders.